World Cup 2026 Outright Winner Odds: Who Will Triumph In North America?

 Lamine Yamal, Pedri, Rodri and Nico Williams give Spain arguably the most complete squad in the tournament.

-Spain may have won only three of their 11 World Cup matches since lifting the trophy in 2010, but that hasn't stopped them going into the tournament as favourites with betting apps.
+Spain may have won only three of their 11 World Cup matches since lifting the trophy in 2010, but it's no surprise to see them going into the tournament as favourites with betting apps.

 Tuchel's Lions Finally Ready To Roar?